|

 - There are too many more to list here.

-Watch the videos to see how quick and easy it is to search through
+Watch these videos to see how quick and easy it is

-the entire tax code at the Government Printing Office website.
-Notice,
+to search through the entire tax code at the Government Printing Office

-this same search process can be performed on every title of law,
+website.
+And notice, this same search process can be performed on every

-and can be done in every country that has codification of law.
-The facts
+title of law, and can be done in every country that has codification

 Many